Welcome to Protoball

-Our Pre-pro Baseball feature is a working database of several thousand clubs and games, mostly in the Origins Era (before 1872).
+Our PrePro Baseball is a working database of over fourteen thousand clubs and games, mostly in the Origins Era (before 1871).
 Its interactive maps may help you visualize the spread of baseball over time.
 It is designed so that individual club pages can link to a club's games, players, and field locations.
 For an example, see the Knickerbocker Club here.

 1859 Base Ball Players’ Pocket Companion